Code-Institute-Submissions/The-Atmintis-Game/README.md

 Used [Javascript Validator] (https://esprima.org/demo/validate.html) Code is syntactically valid.

+### Lannguage audio
+ 1. Clicked on every number buton.
+ 2. The correct Lituanian number sound matches each number button.

 #### Click to Start Functionality
- 1. When opening a new browser, check to see if Click to Start  message appears.
+ 1. When opening a new browser, check to see if the Click to Start  message appears.
 Message only disappears when the user clicks over the transparent layer area.
 This is important because the user may click around the vocabulary learning objects, and we don’t want to start the game at this point.
  2. Clicking within the transparent layer area should start the game, and the Click to Start message and transparent layer disappear (see timer test).
  3. Click to Start message size also increases when a user opens a new browser as planned.
  4. Changes made - animation of Click to Start message increased time to 1.5 seconds for clearer visibility.